Installing on a Workstation

 - Open Dental requires the .Net framework, which is usually installed with most modern operating systems.

-If you will use Open Dental on multiple computers, the install process for workstations differs from the server installation process.
-Individual workstations do not need MySQL components, A to Z folders (OpenDentImages or OpenDentalData folder), or databases installed.
-Instead, follow the steps below.
+- Individual workstations do not need MySQL components, A to Z folders (OpenDentImages or OpenDentalData folder), or databases installed.

-- Browse the network and open the folder on the server called OpenDentImages (sometimes called OpenDentData folder).
+- Browse to the server and open the folder called OpenDentImages (sometimes called OpenDentData folder).
 This is where the A to Z folders are stored.

 - Locate the Setup.exe file.

-Refer to Welcome to Open Dental for useful information and resources to help you get started.
+Welcome to Open Dental: Useful information and resources to help you get started.